Skin Check 101

 A mole changing in size, shape, color or that looks different from other moles found on your body should be noted and watched.

 Remember, if something doesn’t seem right, talk to your doctor.
-Get regular skin cancer screenings and take proper skin protection measures year-round including, use of Epionce Ultra Shield SPF 50 or Daily Shield Tinted SPF 50 sunscreens.
-Both have The Skin Cancer Foundation Seal of Recommendation as effective broad-spectrum sunscreens for daily use.
+Get regular skin cancer screenings and take proper skin protection measures year-round including, use of Epionce sunscreen, such as Daily Shield Tinted SPF 50, which has the The Skin Cancer Foundation Seal of Recommendation as effective broad-spectrum sunscreens for daily use.